FMCSA Compliance

 Method 3: Paper Form by Mail

 The FMCSA still accepts a paper MCS-150 by mail, but the processing time is typically 4-6 weeks.
-For anyone with a real deadline pressing, paper is not a viable option — the URS portal is faster, cheaper, and more reliable.
+For anyone with a real deadline pressing, paper is not a viable option — filing online through Motus is faster, cheaper, and more reliable.

 The FMCSA PIN vs Login.gov Decision

-• If you know your FMCSA PIN, use it — authentication is instant and the MCS-150 filing takes minutes from that point.
+• If you already have a Login.gov account, sign in at motus.dot.gov — the MCS-150 filing takes minutes from that point.

-• If you never had a PIN or want to modernize, set up Login.gov.
-Identity verification is done online through ID.me or a similar process; once verified, your Login.gov credentials work across FMCSA services.
+• If you do not have Login.gov, create a free account at login.gov first.
+Identity verification is done online and usually completes in one sitting; once verified, your Login.gov credentials work across federal services.

 Filing services typically add a $25 fee for Login.gov setup or PIN recovery because both require manual intervention — the verification step cannot be fully automated.

-1. Sign in at portal.fmcsa.dot.gov using your FMCSA PIN (legacy) or Login.gov credentials.
+1. Sign in at motus.dot.gov with your Login.gov account.

 3. Review the pre-populated fields.Business name, USDOT, and address pull from your existing record — correct any data that is stale.